OSHA Workplace Injury Research

-OSHA has recorded 33,729 severe fracture incidents over the last decade, with the pelvic region and legs suffering the most frequent damage.
-These injuries often require extensive surgical intervention and long-term rehabilitation to restore basic mobility.
+OSHA recorded 33,729 severe fracture cases over the last decade, with the pelvic region accounting for 13% of all reported incidents.
+These injuries often involve complex breaks that require surgical intervention and extended periods of immobilization.

 Reported Projected